Hydrodynamics of a single filament moving in a fluid spherical membrane: Numerical implementation

 The length of the local domain is set to $\frac{\delta L}{ L}=\frac{1}{30}$, for all the results presented here.
 Varying this length in the range $10^{-2} \le \frac{\delta L}{L}\le 10^{-1}$ changed the results by less than $5\%$.
 Resolution studies at a given $\delta L$ show that our method is second-order accurate.
 These results are provided in supplementary materials.
 The reported results were obtained using $N=1021$ discretization points.
 The computations can be made far more efficient requiring less number of points.
 But, we defer this to future studies.

-The rotational resistance can be computed in an analogous way i.e. after computing the force distribution corresponding to a rotational motion of the filament, we compute the total torque, and its ratio to the angular velocity.
+The rotational resistance can be computed in an analogous way, i.e., after computing the force distribution corresponding to a rotational motion of the filament, we compute the total torque, and its ratio to the angular velocity.

 A consequence of the slenderness of rods is that the force density remains nearly uniform throughout the length of the rod in 3D flows for transnational motion, except near its two ends.
 For rotational motion the force density varies linearly with arclength, changing sign at the center of mass, $s=0$.
-The end effects determine the next order corrections to the mobility/resistance, which depend on the detailed treatment of the rod geometry e.g. assuming the rod is tapered or not \citep{johnson1980improved}.
+The end effects determine the next order corrections to the mobility/resistance, which depend on the detailed treatment of the rod geometry, e.g., assuming the rod is tapered or not \citep{johnson1980improved}.
 Thus, instead of solving a linear system of equations, one can obtain the leading order form of the mobility (or resistance) tensor, by assuming the force is uniform along the rod and simply evaluating the mobility as the ratio of the mean velocity to the total force.
 The equation for translational mobility is

 Inverting the mobility tensor gives the resistance tensor: $\boldsymbol{\xi}=\boldsymbol{\chi}^{-1}$. \cref{fig:two method_pa,,fig:two method_pe} shows the predictions of the dimensionless resistance tensor in parallel and perpendicular directions as a function of $L/\ell_0$ when $\ell_{0}/R=0.01$ by solving \cref{eq:FiberMobility2} and \cref{eq:FiberMobility3}.
-The predictions from two methods are nearly identical.
-All the results reported hereafter were computed using both formulations with excellent agreements between them.
+The predictions from two methods are close with no more than $10\%$ and $20\%$ difference in parallel and perpendicular direction, respectively, for all the parameters space we have investigated.
+We provide a detailed analysis of the difference between two methods in Supplementary Materials.
+All the results reported hereafter were computed using \cref{eq:FiberMobility2}.

 Finally, we note that for all the results presented hereafter we set $\eta^{+}/\eta^{-}=1$.
-Varying this ratio only produced rather small $\textit{O}(1)$ changes in the final results and, thus, were not explored here to focus on large variations of the drag induced by flow confinements.
+Varying this ratio only produced rather small $\mathcal{O}(1)$ changes in the final results and, thus, were not explored here to focus on large variations of the drag induced by flow confinements.